turbot/guardrails-docs/docs/getting-started/getting-started-azure/create-static-exception/index.md

 ---
-title: Create a Static Exception to a Guardrails Azure Policy
+title: Create Static Exceptions
-sidebar_label: Create a static exception to a Azure GCP policy
+sidebar_label: Create Exceptions
 ---

 # Create a Static Exception to a Guardrails Azure Policy

+Now that we have set our Azure storage account policy (for minimum TLS version), we can track which Azure storage accounts do not comply with the policy.
+In this runbook we will show how to create an exception for your test storage account, so Guardrails will ignore its TLS version.

 **Prerequisites**: